michael-attal/Behavolve/README.md

     - Integration of haptic feedback equipment to enrich the sensory experience.
     - Enhancement of AI assistance for more personalized support.

+# Installation

+To install this app on your device, follow these steps:

+- Download the app:
+    - Either directly from the App Store or in the release tab of GitHub.
+    - In "Settings" from the App set your OpenAI key.
+- Alternative: Download the source project from the main branch:
+    - Then open the project with Xcode, hit build, and wait.
+    - Optional: You can set your OpenAI key either from the "Settings" in App or by adding your key into AppModel.swift.

 # Documentation

 Comprehensive documentation will be provided to: